redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/09/README.md

 ### Functions with Multiple Return Values

-WebAssembly functions that return multiple values can be invoked from JavaScript running in the browser or via `wasmer`
+WebAssembly functions can also return multiple values.
 Here's a simple example in which we calculate the conjugate of complex number.
 This is a very simple operation that transforms a complex number `a + bi` into `a - bi`.

-The WebAssembly function must be passed a complex number in the form of two, 64-bit floating point numbers, and it returns another complex number, also in the form of two, 64-bit floating point numbers.
+The WebAssembly function is passed a complex number in the form of two, 64-bit floating point numbers, and it returns another complex number, also in the form of two, 64-bit floating point numbers.

 [`09-multiple-return-values.wat`](09-multiple-return-values.wat)
 ```wat